CyberT33N/OAuth-REST-API-Example/README.md

 This sample REST API includes 2 areas.
 The first area is the OAuth process which includes:
-1. An OAuth dialog (HTML window) that asks the user to authorize the client app by enter Client ID & Client Secret.
+1. An OAuth dialog (HTML window) that asks the user to authorize the Client APP by entering Client ID & Client Secret.
-2. A route that generates an auth code and redirects to the client app.
+2. A route that generates an auth code and redirects to the Client APP.
 3. A route to exchange an auth code for an Access Token.
 4. A "secure" example endpoint that only responds if it is given a valid access token via the Authorization HTTP header, Client ID & Client Secret.
 This endpoint will be automatically called after the Access Token was generated to test that everything is working.